jcd13d/airbnb_id_scraper/README.md

     are consistant etc.
 * Process occupancy data to only keep rows that show a switch in occupancy or the first row of occupancy pull
+* Figured this out with EMR, but maybe we should just use pandas and iterate through files if this is feasible to start (EMR is expensive)
 ### ID Batch Job Configuration Creator
 * Write script to get unique IDs from Listing Index
 * Based on configurable batch job size - break those IDs into